sass/sass-site/source/documentation/breaking-changes/legacy-js-api.md

 that contains a list of all Sass arguments, with asynchronous custom functions returning a promise.

-The modern API also uses a much more robust [`Value`] class that supports type assertions and easy map and list lookups.
+The modern API also uses a much more robust [`Value`] class that supports all Sass value stypes, type assertions, and easy map and list lookups.

-[`Value`]: /documentation/js-api/classes/value/
+[`Value`]: /documentation/js-api/classes/Value/

 ### Bundlers